City-of-Melbourne/design-system/components/input-fields.md

 ## Multi-line text field + description - generic text capture

 ### What it does
-- Captures mobile phone numbers, formatted to standard AU mobile numbers
+- Captures any additional alpha numberic data
 - Displays error text upon validation rules not met when mandatory and marked as (required)

 ### Input